Micron's Offering Is The Result Of 16-Year Highs And Taxes

 Micron is trading at 16-year highs.

 It hasn't seen $42 a share since 2001.
-I don't think it's reckless to generate cash from shares which are, yes, still undervalued according to my research but also haven't been worth this much for 16 years.
+I don't think it's reckless to generate cash from shares, which are, yes, still undervalued according to my research but also haven't been worth this much for 16 years.
 I'm not seeing management signaling this is the top or there won't be further appreciation to shares, but rather taking the opportunity to use its own equity to pay off debt.

-Electric Phred is not mistaken in his calculations where the earning yield is showing a negative 3% return by issuing these shares, but I'm not seeing the ship sinking, either.
+Electric Phred is not mistaken in his calculations where the earnings yield is showing a negative 3% return by issuing these shares, but I'm not seeing the ship sinking, either.
 And, to his credit, neither is he.

 I'm seeing Micron being maxed out in what it can earn through the business for fiscal 2018 - it has all been allocated.

-Sure, free cash flow is the best way to do this whole debt thing because it uses the return on the business which right now is the best it has been.
+Sure, free cash flow is the best way to do this whole debt thing because it uses the return on the business, which right now is the best it has been.
 But I see Micron getting even further ahead in debt repayment.
 We can discuss whether debt repayment is the best move for Micron but delevering while things are going well can allow a company to be less pinched when things are not, or allow breathing room if an opportunity comes about.

 But let's go one step further in understanding Micron's rationale for making a move like this - one some feel is poor management.

 Where is this free cash flow coming from and cash on hand held?
 Overseas, of course - where a majority of their product is sold.
-Therefore, in order to pay off debt which may be held in US markets, it would take this cash coming back into the US.
+Therefore, in order to pay off debt that may be held in US markets, it would take this cash coming back into the US.
 But, at what tax rate?
 Well at the typical 35% minus all deductibles rate.
-Even if Trump's tax reform goes through it would still be at 20% - but maybe we get a tax holiday but that's a big maybe at this point with the current political climate.
+Even if Trump's tax reform goes through, it would still be at 20% - but maybe we get a tax holiday but that's a big maybe at this point with the current political climate.

-So issuing shares at an earning rate of 10% to pay off 7.5% in debt is still much lower than bringing foreign cash to pay it off.
+So issuing shares at an earnings rate of 10% to pay off 7.5% in debt is still much lower than bringing foreign cash to pay it off.
 It's the same reason Apple (AAPL) doles out mounds of debt to pay for buybacks and dividends.
-Everyone knows they have the cash but it's in all the wrong countries to be used in this manner - and it cost more than the debt to put it to work.
+Everyone knows they have the cash but it's in all the wrong countries to be used in this manner - and it costs more than the debt to put it to work.

 My only question to management at this point is "Was this offering factored into the guidance of EPS improvements discussed on the recent earnings call?"